pc555/javascript-notes/Variables-Scope-ArrowFunction/Notes.md

 - const you can not reassign value.
 However, if const variable is an object, you can change properties of the object
 - some people use function(){} to wrap around javascript code is to avoid leaking to global scope

+#### Temporal Dead Zone
+- Accessing a var before it is declared has the result undefined; accessing a let or const before it is declared throws ReferenceError

 ### Arrow function

 - Arrow function is always an anonymous function